Justin-Bento/frontend-practice/README.md

 2. The project had multiple remote GitHub URLs, which caused confusion with Git and Github service.
 To streamline the setup, I consolidated everything into the parent folder, removing all additional remote URLs.
 3. During deployment, I poundered how users would navigate between different projects.
 To address this, I created a main `index.html` file that serves as a hub, linking to the other projects within the folder for easy access.

+## Lessons Learned

+1. **Link Management**: When working within subfolders, it's crucial to carefully manage and update links to CSS, JavaScript, and Git files.
+I learned that failing to do so can result in broken links and disrupt the overall functionality.
+Ensuring relative paths are correct across all files is key.
+2. **Remote URL Cleanup**: Having multiple remote URLs for GitHub caused confusion and clutter in the repository.
+I learned the importance of consolidating repositories into a single remote URL to keep the project structure clean and manageable.
+3. **Deployment Navigation**: When deploying multiple projects within a folder, user navigation can become tricky.
+I learned that creating a central `index.html` file to link to the different projects provides a simple and effective way for users to access and explore all parts of the project seamlessly.